Welcome to the UVA Student Health Travel Clinic!

 We are pleased to offer students up-to-date and personalized travel-related medical care.
 We are staffed by a team of professionals dedicated to your health and safety while learning, exploring, and visiting abroad.
 The Travel Clinic is coordinated by Dr. Anjali Silva, Certified in Travel Medicine.

 Health recommendations change frequently for travel to specific areas.
 To ensure that all students receive the appropriate medical care, a Travel Clinic appointment is required for any student requesting travel-related prescriptions or immunizations, even if the student has previously had travel counseling at Student Health or with an outside medical provider.
+Prescriptions for flight anxiety or jet lag will NOT be provided at travel clinic appointments.

 Travel clinic appointments for counseling and for physicals are offered at specified times during the week.
-There is no guarantee that a visit can be accommodated outside of these specified times; a charge of $40 for travel clinic appointments that are NOT during the specified times for travel clinic.
+There is no guarantee that a visit can be accommodated outside of these specified times; a charge of $40 for travel clinic appointments that are NOT during the specified times for travel clinic applies.
 Same day appointments are not available.

 There is no guarantee that a vaccine will be available the day of your appointment.
-If you need the Yellow Fever Vaccine for travel abroad, please ask to speak to a triage nurse before your visit.

 YELLOW FEVER VACCINE AVAILABILITY